alanahr/personal_sample_repo/README.md

 # Sample Repo/Personal Project

 ## Intro
 This is an updated version of a project I've been working on for years.
-I've made multiple versions using a variety of frameworks (from Java, Spring, and PostgreSQL to Flask, MySQL (with SQLAlchemy), Jinja + plain ol' Javascript to this newest async incarnation using FastAPI, MongoDB, Vue + Vite).
+I've made multiple versions using a variety of frameworks (from Java, Spring, and PostgreSQL to Flask, MySQL, Jinja and plain ol' Javascript to this newest async incarnation using FastAPI, MongoDB, Vue + Vite).

 ### The old repo
 The old repo had so many features, like...